simplex-chat/simplex-chat/docs/guide/audio-video-calls.md

 ### To make an audio call:

-1. Click or tap on a contact.
+1. Tap or click on a contact.
-2. Click or tap on the phone icon to the right of your contact's name at the top of the screen.
+2. Tap or click on the phone icon to the right of your contact's name at the top of the screen.

 ### To make a video call:

-1. Click or tap on a contact.
+1. Tap or click on a contact.
-2. Click or tap on the three vertical dots in the top-right corner of the screen to access more options.
+2. Tap or click on the three vertical dots in the top-right corner of the screen to access more options.
-3. Click or tap **Video call**.
+3. Tap or click **Video call**.

 ### To accept a call: